 In my experience, as an unbeliever, the act of creation elevates my mind in a way that is indescribable, and secular language diminishes any attempt to describe it.
 I could tell you it’s a “flow state,” and it certainly is that, but that terminology—used, as it is, by the cult of productivity—does not communicate the gravity or depth of what I experience when the creative impulse takes hold of me and frees me from my egocentric concerns into that vast space of liberated consciousness.

-We’re creating at every moment, so why not master it?
+We’re creating at every moment, so why not get good at it?

 Creativity is far more than the sum of the art and inventions we produce.
 When people design their own lives with intent, they are being no less artful and creative than a painter, writer, musician, designer, or architect.
 Creativity can enhance every aspect of our being.